ZolaraCodes/technical-questions/javascript-interview-questions.md

 - [x] Can you name two programming paradigms important for JavaScript app developers?
 - **Explain:**
+Two important programming paradigms for JavaScript app developers are object-oriented programming and functional programming Other paradigms include imperative/procedural programming, declarative programming, and event-driven programming

 - **Use:**
 - **Example:**

 - [x] What is functional programming?
 - **Explain:**
+Functional programming in JavaScript is a sub-paradigm of the Declarative programming paradigm, where functions are treated as first-class citizens[1][2][3][4][5].
+It involves writing code without mutating state and data[1], and allows for passing functions as values[3].
+Examples of functional programming in JavaScript include passing functions as arguments to other functions, using higher order functions, and using recursion[5]
 - **Use:**
 - **Example:**

 - [x] What is the difference between classical inheritance and prototypal inheritance?
 - **Explain:**
+The difference between classical inheritance and prototypal inheritance is that classical inheritance is limited to classes inheriting from other classes while prototypes act as more of a chain[1][2].
+In classical inheritance, Generalizations (like the overarching Shoe concept) are just other Objects[3], while in prototypal inheritance, objects are abstractions of real-world entities[4][5].
 - **Use:**
 - **Example:**

 - [x] What are the pros and cons of functional programming vs object-oriented programming?
 - **Explain:**
+Functional programming and object-oriented programming are two different paradigms of programming, each with its own advantages and disadvantages.
+Object-oriented programming (OOP) is procedural programming that uses classes to group code and data together for reusability and simplicity[1], while functional programming (FP) is a declarative programming model that emphasizes the importance of functions over data[2].
+OOP works great when the behaviors are fixed but the data types change[3], while FP is a better option when all the objects are clear but the behaviors vary[3].
+OOP languages allow developers to establish multiple degrees of visibility for properties and methods, such as private or public[4], while FP does not give importance to data but to functions[2].
 - **Use:**
 - **Example:**

 - [x] What are two-way data binding and one-way data flow, and how are they different?
 - **Explain:**
+The difference between two-way data binding and one-way data flow is that two-way data binding provides the ability to take the value of a property and display it on the view while also having an input to automatically update the data
+, while one-way data binding is a situation where information flows in only one direction, typically from a data source to the control[3]

 - **Use:**
 - **Example:**

 - [x] What is asynchronous programming, and why is it important in JavaScript?
 - **Explain:**
+Asynchronous programming in JavaScript enables programs to start long-running tasks and still be able to respond to other events while the task runs[1][2].
+This is done through callback functions, promises, and async and await[3][4][5], which allow programs to execute code in the background without blocking the main thread.
+An example of this is a program that fetches two resources from the network and then combines them[3].
 - **Use:**
 - **Example:**